-This article explains the several components of OutSystems.
-It also explains how to set up OutSystems on the cloud or on-premises.
+This article explains the several components of OutSystems Platform.
+It also explains how to set up your OutSystems Platform on the cloud or on-premises.

 - Platform Server: The component that orchestrates all runtime, deployment, and management activities for all applications.
 This tool is installed in each environment.

-- LifeTime: This is the centralized console for managing the infrastructure, environments, applications, IT users, and security.
+- LifeTime: This is the console for managing the infrastructure, environments, applications, IT users, and security.
 This web application is typically deployed to its own dedicated environment in the infrastructure.

 - Service Center: The administration console for an environment of the infrastructure.